Skip to main content

 AI Travel Tools

-Mindtrip Review: The AI Trip Planner With a Live Map (and Why That Matters)
+Mindtrip AI Review 2026: The AI Trip Planner With a Live Map (Tested + Best Prompts)

 I’ve tested 26 AI trip planners in the past year, and here’s the brutal truth: most are ChatGPT with a travel logo slapped on top.
 They’ll spit out a generic “Day 1: Visit the Eiffel Tower” list that sounds impressive until you realise they’ve sent you ping-ponging across Paris like a caffeinated tourist.
 The few that work understand something crucial: trip planning isn’t just about what to do, it’s about where things are in relation to each other.